vintasoftware/django-react-boilerplate/README.md

 Also, includes a Heroku `app.json` and a working Django `production.py` settings, enabling easy deployments with ['Deploy to Heroku' button](https://devcenter.heroku.com/articles/heroku-button).
 Those Heroku plugins are included in `app.json`:
 - PostgreSQL, for DB
 - Redis, for Celery
-- Mailgun, for e-mail sending
+- SendGrid, for e-mail sending
 - Papertrail, for logs and platform errors alerts (must set them manually)

 This is a good starting point for modern Python/JavaScript web projects.